harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Today, rebellion and revolt pervades the air as far as we can see
 >
->Today,  colored of the same  dye  is the  courage that envelops our time and  which grows within
+>Today,  of one color is the  courage that envelops our time and that which grows within
 >
 >Today, these fiery goblets of courage  enthuses our stony hearts
 >